 In the EU the Paediatic Regulation dramatically changed the regulatory environment for paediatric medicines in Europe.
 It´s main impact was the establishment of the Paediatric Committee (PDCO).
 PDCO is the expert organ of the European Medicines Agency and the Commission evaluating applications for marketing authorization of medicines for children in Europe.
 PDCO is also evaluating the obligatory paediatric investigation plans (PIPs) that drug companies must present for new medicines or already marketed medicines with new indications.

-In Sweden clinical trials on humans are regulated according to EU and by law.
+In Sweden clinical trials on humans are regulated by Swedish and EU regulations.